cloudfoundry/cfcd-prep/content/exam/anatomy.md

 weight = "1"
 +++

 The Cloud Foundry Certified Developer examination is a 3-hour, proctored exam.
 The exam consists of 10 performance-based items and 10 multiple choice questions.
+The exam utilizes CLI version 8+ and API version 3+.

 ## Performance-Based Items